dan-homisak/Meeting_Minutes/docs/architecture-plan.md

 - For single-line syntax-sensitive blocks (`heading`, `list`, `task`, `blockquote`), keep the line in source and apply syntax transforms via marks/widgets.
 - Hide syntax markers when cursor is outside marker ranges; reveal marker source only when cursor enters marker syntax.
 - Use marker-width-aware inline prefix widgets to keep horizontal geometry stable across hidden/visible marker transitions.

+## List Syntax Cursor Policy (Current)

+This is the active behavior contract for list-like lines in live view:

+1. Bullet, task/checkbox, and ordered list syntax must be directly reachable by cursor.
+2. Horizontal movement should remain native inside visible syntax characters.
+3. Controller-assisted movement is only used to skip hidden ranges:
+- hidden indentation (guide columns)
+- hidden marker trailing spacing before content
+4. Cursor must not become invisible due to landing in hidden marker ranges.
+5. `Tab` / `Shift-Tab` / `Backspace` in the marker/guide zone perform list indent/outdent.

 ## Non-Negotiable Runtime Contracts